Bruno Cabanes

 Cabanes serves on the steering committee of the Historial de la Grande Guerre, the foremost museum and research center in Europe on the First World War, and on the advisory board of the Museum of the Great War in Verdun.
 He is a member of the editorial boards of L’Histoire (since 1999), 20&21.
 Revue d’Histoire (since 2012) and Sensibilités.
 Histoire, Critique, Sciences Sociales (since 2016).
 He served as a scientific advisor for a TV documentary on 1918-1919 and the end of the First World War, released prime time on French television in November of 2019.

 From 2012-2017, Cabanes has led fifty-seven of the world’s leading scholars in the field in producing a comprehensive history of modern warfare.
 This 800-page edited volume was published by Editions du Seuil as Une Histoire de la guerre, in 2018.
 The purpose of this edited volume was to introduce readers to recent innovative approaches to military history, to set the agenda for future research, and to provide a multi-faceted analysis of modern conflicts from a global perspective, covering both the western and non-western worlds – the latter an area too often neglected in standard histories of modern warfare.
 The book does not survey individual conflicts, but instead provides a thematic approach to warfare in the 19th and 20th centuries.
 Topics include strategy, technology, gender relations, displacement, captivity, child soldiers and the impact of war on the environment, among many others.
 Une Histoire de la Guerre was recognized as one of the “25 books of the year 2018 ” by the French magazine Le Point.
 Published in German as Eine Geschichte des Krieges.
 Vom 19.
-Jahrhundert bis in die Gegenwart (Hamburger Edition, September 2020), in Italian as Una Storia della Guerra (Bompiani, October 2022), and in Korean (2023), it is under contract for the Chinese edition (forthcoming, 2024).
+Jahrhundert bis in die Gegenwart (Hamburger Edition, September 2020), in Italian as Una Storia della Guerra (Bompiani, October 2022), and in Korean (2024), it is under contract for the Chinese edition (forthcoming, June 2025).

 After working on the time of War and the notion of transition in his first three monographs, Cabanes started studying the spaces of war: modern warfare and the transformation of modern battlefields, the impact of war on the global environment, the combatants’ imaginary and lived spaces, the militarization of public and private spaces and the changing spaces of war commemoration.
-His next research project examines the questions of memory and identity on Peleliu Island, in Micronesia.
+His current research project examines the questions of memory and identity on Peleliu Island, in Micronesia.

 In the autumn 2021, Cabanes co-organized an online workshop on “Globalizing the History of the World Wars”, featuring some of the world’s best experts in the field.
 This workshop was the exploratory step for a conference on the globalization of the history of the world wars (held on the OSU campus in October 2022; sponsored by Arts&Sciences and the Mershon Center) and an edited volume.